AlexandreWANG915/AlexandreWANG915.github.io/index.md

 ## News
 <div style="height:300px; overflow-y:auto; border:1px solid #ddd; padding:15px; margin-bottom:30px; background-color:#ffffff;">
+- [01/2025] &nbsp;My AAAI paper is selected as an oral paper.
+See you in Philadelphia!!<br>
 - [12/2024] &nbsp;Glad to receive a AAAI Travel Grant.
 Thank you AAAI!!<br>
 - [12/2024] &nbsp;One paper is accepted to AAAI 2025.
 See you in Philadelphia!!<br>
 - [12/2024] &nbsp;I will serve as a reviewer of ICML 2025.<br>